Red X iconGreen tick iconYellow tick icon

 Current research

 Frances Browne’s ‘Legends of Ulster’: The First Critical Edition.
 The blind Irish author Frances Browne (1816–1879) published a series of short stories called 'The Legends of Ulster’ between 1847 and 1852.
-Supported by an Otago Prestigious Writing Grant, Associate Professor McLean will produce the first critical edition of these Gothic stories, which mix historical events with ghostly or mysterious occurrences.
+Supported by an Otago Prestigious Writing Grant, Professor McLean will produce the first critical edition of these Gothic stories, which mix historical events with ghostly or mysterious occurrences.

 Global Romantics: How the Porter Family Changed Nineteenth-Century Art and Literature.
 This project, funded by a three-year Marsden grant, will examine the lives and works of nineteenth-century British novelists Jane and Anna Maria Porter and their brother, the artist and traveller Sir Robert Ker Porter.